flowsurface-rs/flowsurface/README.md

   <img height="235" width="200" alt="iced-trade" src="https://github.com/user-attachments/assets/a93ff39f-e80a-4f87-a99b-d4582f4bb818">
 </div>

-##### There is no server-side.
-User receives market data directly from exchange APIs.
+##### User receives market data directly from exchange APIs.

 - As historical data, it can fetch OHLCV, open interest and partially, trades:

 #### Historical trades on footprint chart:

-Optionally, you can enable "manual trade fetching" from settings menu, experimental because of unreliability:
+Optionally, you can enable trade fetching from settings menu, experimental because of unreliability:

-Both of the connectors support downloading historical data, acquired from "public.bybit.com" & "data.binance.vision", fast and easy way to get trades, but these ends dont have intraday trades
+- Binance connector supports downloading historical trades from [data.binance.vision](https://data.binance.vision), fast and easy way to get trades, but they dont support intraday data.
-Binance connector supports intraday trades via public REST APIs: "/fapi/v1/aggTrades & api/v3/aggTrades", but its slow for batched full fetches because of the rate-limits
+Intraday trades fetched by pagination using Binance's public REST APIs: `/fapi/v1/aggTrades` & `api/v3/aggTrades`, it might be slow because of rate-limits

-Bybit doesnt have a similar purpose end, which is mostly the reason for this feature's unreliability
+- Bybit itself doesnt have a similar purpose public API

-Flowsurface tries to leverage all this to get it done being independent of a database.
-So, when a chart instance sends signal to exchange connector after a data integrity check; it tries via fetching, downloading and/or loading from cache to ensure this integrity
+Flowsurface tries to leverage this via Binance tickers, to visualize historical public trades while being independent of a 'middleman' database between exchange and the user.
+So, when a chart instance signal the exchange connector after a data integrity check, about missing trades in the visible range; it tries via fetching, downloading and/or loading from cache, whichever suitable, to ensure this integrity

 ## Build from source